The $8 Billion Diversity Consulting Industry's ROI Problem

 What Does Work

 Transparency.
-Companies that publish granular representation data — not just aggregate diversity statistics, but representation by level, by function, and over time — show better outcomes.
+Companies that publish granular representation data (not just aggregate diversity statistics, but representation by level, by function, and over time) show better outcomes.
 The mechanism: accountability to visible data.
+Management teams that know their representation numbers will be published externally make different decisions about who gets promoted.

 These interventions are less frequently sold by the consulting industry than training programs.
-They are harder to package, require sustained engagement, and their results are visible and measurable — which creates accountability that most corporate buyers prefer to avoid.
+They are harder to package, require sustained engagement, and their results are visible and measurable.
+That visibility creates accountability that most corporate buyers prefer to avoid.

 The Honest Ask